Israel VS Palestine DEBATE, Misfit Patriot VS Rathbone w/ Alex Stein

 unidentified

-You have the Ayatollah, who's – I would say that it's pretty widely agreed upon that they don't view us very favorably.
+You have Iran, you have the Ayatollah, who's, I would say that it's pretty widely agreed upon that they don't view us very favorably, and they are enriching uranium way past the point of civilian use.

 unidentified

-The Iranians are posturing in the Western Hemisphere the way that the United States is posturing in the Middle East.
+There is no analog that you can say Iranians are posturing in the Western Hemisphere the way that the United States is posturing that you think is a terrorist group?

-So, and that regime change, actually, the quality of life has gotten much worse in Libya, and now they have slaves.
+Actually, the quality of life has gotten much worse in Libya.

 So, I mean, that regime change was worse for the people of Libya, probably better for us.

-I think there's one theme playing out across the world, and that is when indigenous people living in wherever, when they try to appropriate their land, their resources and labor for themselves, and it is antithetical to American capital accumulation, then they deserve to be either bombed, starved.
+I think there's one theme playing out across the world, and that is when indigenous people living in wherever, when they try to appropriate their land, their resources, and labor for themselves, and it is antithetical to American capital accumulation, then they deserve to be either bombed, starved.

 Well, actually, you bring up a good point because we talk about World War II a lot and you hear now this, you know, constantly talk about the Holocaust.

-And then you have people like, even me, for being a little critical of Israel.
+And then you have people like even me for being a little critical of Israel.

 They might, you know, consider me a Nazi, even though I'm not.